CeciliaZuniga-Montanez/website/content/event/late-talkers-interdisciplinary-approaches-to-understand-early-language-delay/index.md

 This event is hosted by the University of Warwick and is organized by [Dr Eva Jimenez](https://www.linkedin.com/in/eva-jim%C3%A9nez-01a689200/?originalSubdomain=uk), [Dr Cecilia Zuniga-Montanez ](https://ahc.leeds.ac.uk/languages/staff/3301/dr-cecilia-zuniga-montanez)and [Professor Sotaro Kita](https://warwick.ac.uk/fac/sci/psych/people/skita/).

-For more information visit our [website](https://warwick.ac.uk/fac/cross_fac/ias/calendar/late-talker-workshop-2021/)or email me at C.C.ZunigaMontanez@leeds.ac.uk
+For more information visit our [website](https://warwick.ac.uk/fac/cross_fac/ias/calendar/late-talker-workshop-2021/) or email me at C.C.ZunigaMontanez@leeds.ac.uk

 <!--EndFragment-->